 Vice President of Strategic Partnerships

-Chief Burbank recently accepted the position as Director of Law Enforcement Engagement with The Center for Policing Equity.
+Chief Burbank serves as Vice President of Strategic Partnerships for The Center for Policing Equity.
 He has been involved with CPE since its inception, utilizing their research capability at the height of the immigration debate, and supporting their efforts throughout the Nation.
 He is an unwavering advocate of the National Initiative and Justice Database as solutions to waning public trust and confidence in policing.

 Chief Burbank was with the Salt Lake City Police Department from 1991 until his retirement in June of 2015.
 He was appointed to the position of Chief of Police in March 2006, becoming the 45th Chief of the Department.
 During his nine-year tenure as Chief he distinguished himself as progressive and innovative, influencing not only the City of Salt Lake but also the profession.